markusfisch/dotfiles/README.md

 	$ bin/dotfiles

 to see a diff for all files that are about to change.
-And be sure to add ~/.bash_aliases to that list as well.